-The 3MT format was invented in 2008, so it is still not familiar to many people.
-In a 3MT presentation, a student is asked to describe his/her thesis research in three minutes using only a single, static PowerPoint slide.
-The presentation must be understandable to a general university audience, not just to specialists in the student’s area of research.
+In a 3MT presentation, a student is asked to describe their thesis research in three minutes using only a single, static PowerPoint slide.
+The presentation must be understandable to a general university audience- not just to specialists in the student’s area of research.

 3MT presentations are competitive.
-The presentations are evaluated by a panel of judges, prizes will be awared.
+The presentations are evaluated by a panel of judges, and cash prizes will be awarded.
 After the event, these awards will be credited to the students' accounts.
 Presentations from all academic areas are judged together.
 This reinforces the objective that the presentations must communicate effectively to a general audience.

 There is an official 3MT organization housed at the University of Queensland.
 The following rules are based on their guidelines, with a few local modifications:

 - All active doctoral students and thesis master’s students.
 Those who have successfully defended are not eligible to move onto the regional competition, but may participate at the UMSL University level.

 - Presentation must describe the student’s own research (no literature reviews).
 Non-thesis master’s students are not eligible.

 You will have the ability to load your slide onto your registration form.
 If you are not ready to do so, you are still able to fully register and come back to add your slide to your registration at a later date.
 All materials must be submitted by the below deadline.
 If you are having problems submitting your slide, please email it directly to firstname.lastname@example.org.